-Montblanc has introduced yet another member of the growing TimeWalker family.
-Delivered in nicely styled stainless steel with black ceramic elements decorating its body and comfortable-looking bracelet, the timekeeper makes a good impression although its sticker price may scare a lot of potential customers away to more traditional models with better-advertised brand names printed on their dials.
+In 2008, Montblanc has introduced yet another TimeWalker.
+Delivered in nicely styled stainless steel with black ceramic elements decorating its body and comfortable-looking bracelet, the chronograph makes a good impression although its sticker price may scare a lot of potential customers away to more traditional models with better-advertised brand names printed on their dials.

-Although Montblanc is mostly known for its writing instruments, the bubble of luxury watches market expands so fast and there is so much hope that everything must go among investors that many of them go head-first into the dark territory of accessories that often cost like a small Korean hatchback.
+Although Montblanc is mostly known for its writing instruments, the bubble of the luxury watches market expands so fast and there is so much hope that everything must go among investors that many of them go head-first into the dark territory of accessories that often cost like a small Korean hatchback.

-The Swiss brand Montblanc, too, succumbed to the fad, but it at least seems to exercise a more conservative approach trying to feel its way into the market with watches that quite nicely mix classic and modern design languages.
-Of course, only time will tell how successful this particular model will be, but so far the future looks quite promising.
+The Swiss brand Montblanc, too, succumbed to the fad, but it at least exercises a more conservative approach trying to feel its way into the market with watches that nicely mix classic and modern design languages.
+Of course, only time will tell how successful this particular model will be, but so far the future looks promising.

-Well, this watch is a very good example of Montblanc’s approach to design.
+This collection is a great example of Montblanc’s approach to design.
 As you can see from the pictures, they didn’t invent anything new here.
-Their designers basically took the concept of a two-tone watch where gold elements of different colors replace the usual steel on the bezel, crown and, if any, link elements on the bracelet and replaced them with the same elements crafted from glossy black ceramic.
+Their designers basically took the concept of a two-tone watch where gold elements of different colors replace the usual steel on the bezel, crown, and, if any, link elements on the bracelet and replaced them with the same elements crafted from glossy black ceramic.

-Although the idea will not stun you with its novelty, as a result, we have a watch that looks very bold in real life and can be worn not only with a business suit but also with something more democratic like a pair of jeans.
+Although the idea will not stun you with its novelty, as a result, we have a watch that looks bold in real life and can be worn not only with a business suit but also with something more democratic like a pair of jeans.
 I think you can even wear it while going to a black-tie event, although in that case, you should probably try not to mix it with accessories crafted from yellow or rose gold.